915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-[Text Sequence Type â str](../library/stdtypes.html#textseq)Strings are examples of *sequence types*, and support the common operations supported by such types.
+[Text Sequence Type — str](../library/stdtypes.html#textseq)Strings are examples of *sequence types*, and support the common operations supported by such types.